Skip to main content Skip to complementary content

 Space owners and users with Can manage permissions can edit the members list.
 In addition to the search, the filtering options by role and access make it easy to find users or groups for editing.

-Actions that will impact shared app users
+Actions that will impact shared application users

-In a managed space, you can add the user as a space member or remove the user's access to the app.
+In a managed space, you can add the user as a space member or remove the user's access to the application.
 You can edit the roles, but the user must have at least one role.

-• the app is deleted
+• the application is deleted

 Sharing limitations per space

-Max number of shares per app 200
+Max number of shares per application 400

 Max number of shares per user/user group 200

-Max number of shares per space 200
+Max number of shares per space 400

 Did this page help you?

-If you find any issues with this page or its content – a typo, a missing step, or a technical error – let us know how we can improve!
+If you find any issues with this page or its content – a typo, a missing step, or a technical error – please let us know!